Skip to main content

 Customize how you share data

-While Wildlife Insights is committed to open data sharing, we also recognize the need to protect certain sensitive information.
+While Wildlife Insights is committed to open data sharing, we also recognize that revealing certain sensitive information may increase the risk of threats to species and that some users may wish to keep data private for a period of time.
 Learn how you can set controls to limit access to your datasets.

 Licensing your Data